South Africa’s North & East Coast

-You start off the day early in the morning and after a short drive past forest and sugar plantations, you reach the largest reserve for rhinos, the Hluhluwe/iMfolozi Park.
-Thanks to the breeding programme the park is home to both black and white rhino.
-Out of all the parks in Africa it is here where you have the best chance of seeing this magnificent and endangered species.
+You start the day early for a short drive past forest and sugar plantations to reach KZN’s only ‘Big Five’ reserve, the Hluhluwe-Imfolozi Game Reserve.
+Here you will spend the day on a self-drive game viewing trip.
+Thanks to the breeding programme the reserve is home to black and white rhino and you might be lucky to see both these endangered species.
 In addition to rhinos you will also find elephants, buffalos, lions and leopards here.
-Many people also consider this park to be the most beautiful in South Africa because of its beautiful landscapes.
 In the evening you will return to the St. Lucia Wetlands Guesthouse.

 Day 10-11 Hluhluwe/iMfolozi Park, South Africa - Kosi Bay, South Africa

-Kosi Bay is a small village in South Africa yet to be discovered by mass tourism.
-The main attractions are the four beautiful fresh water lakes which are connected by canals.
-A river runs through all four lakes eventually flowing into the Indian Ocean.
-Join a boat trip on the lakes and look for ospreys and cormorants as well as for the intricate fish traps built by the locals.
-Walk the endless sandy beaches, swim, snorkel and exploring the warm ocean.
-Because of the variety and abundance of life where the river water meet the sea, snorkelling at the river mouth is also something that should not be missed.
-You will spend two nights at the Kosi Bay Lodge.
-Please take note that many activities in the region require the use of a 4x4 vehicle and we recommend joining a guided tour.
+Kosi Bay’s main attractions are the four beautiful fresh water lakes, connected by canals and eventually flowing into the Indian Ocean.
+You can go on a boat trip on one of the lakes to see water birds and the generations-old fish traps built by the locals.
+The sandy beaches nearby is perfect for swimming.
+Due to the variety and abundance of life where the warm fresh river waters meet the cooler sea, snorkelling at the river mouth is also something that should not be missed.
+You will spend two nights at the Utshwayelo Lodge.
+Please take note that many activities in the region require the use of a 4x4 and excursions can be arranged by the lodge (optional) should you wish.

 Day 12 Kosi Bay, South Africa - Malkerns, Swaziland